-FF 30 Evaluation of offloaded catch (quantity) Species - ASFIS 3-alpha codes (also known as FAO species codes) for all species offloaded.
-SpeciesProduct form Product form - Condition of the offloaded catch, either processed or not (e.g., skinless, boneless fillets frozen; head off, split salted; whole refrigerated in seawater). • Catch area(s) Catch area(s) - Relevant geographical area where offloaded catch was taken.
-Quantity declared Quantity declared - Quantity of offloaded catch as declared by the master in the • Quantity offloaded Advance Notification in MT or kg.
-If other units are used, they should be clearly Difference between identified.
-Quantity offloaded - Quantity of effectively offloaded catch as determined by quantity declared and quantity inspectors, in MT or kg.
-If other units are used, they should be clearly identified. determined Difference between quantity declared and quantity determined, if any in kg.
-If other units are used, they should be clearly identified.
-31 Catch retained onboard (quantity) Species - ASFIS 3-alpha codes (also known as FAO species codes) for all species offloaded. • Species Product form - Condition of the offloaded catch, either processed or not (See • Product form product form for field 30). • Catch area(s) Catch area(s) - Relevant geographical area where offloaded catch was taken. • Quantity declared Quantity declared - Quantity of offloaded catch as declared by the master in the Advance Notification in MT or kg.
-If other units are used, they should be clearly • Quantity offloaded identified.
-Difference between quantity declared Quantity offloaded - Quantity of effectively offloaded catch as determined by and quantity inspectors, in MT or kg.
-If other units are used, they should be clearly identified. determined Difference between quantity declared and quantity determined, if any in kg.
-32 Examination of Yes or No, depending on whether the logbooks were examined. logbook(s) and other Free text for comments by the inspector(s).
-33 documentation Compliance with applicable catch Yes or No, depending on whether the vessel's is compliant with relevant catch documentation documentation schemes.
-Free text for comments by the inspector(s).
-2.4 scheme(s) 34 Compliance with applicable trade Yes or No , depending on whether the vessel is compliant with relevant catch documentation schemes. information scheme(s) Free text for comments by the inspector(s).
+30 Evaluation of offloaded catch (quantity) Species - ASFIS 3-alpha codes (also known as FAO species codes) for all species offloaded.
+Spacias Product form - Condition of the offloaded catch, either processed or not (e.g., skipless boneless fillets frozen; head off split salted; whole refrigerated in Species Product form seawater). • Catch area(s) Catch area(s) - Relevant geographical area where offloaded catch was taken. • Quantity declared Quantity declared - Quantity of offloaded catch as declared by the master in the Quantity offloaded Advance Notification in MT or kg.
+If other units are used, they should be clearly • Difference between identified. quantity declared Quantity officiated - Quantity of effectively officiated catch as determined by inspectors in MT or kg.
+If other units are used, they should be clearly identified and quantity Difference between quantity declared and quantity determined, if any in kg.
+If uetermineu other units are used, they should be clearly identified.
+31 Catch retained onboard (quantity) Species - ASFIS 3-alpha codes (also known as FAO species codes) for all species offloaded. • Species Product form - Condition of the offloaded catch, either processed or not (See • Product form product form for field 30). • Catch area(s) Catch area(s) - Relevant geographical area where onloaded catch was taken.
+Quantity declared - Quantity of offloaded catch as declared by the master in the Quantity declared Advance Notification in MT or kg.
+If other units are used, they should be clearly Quantity offloaded Difference between identified. • Difference between auantity declared Quantity offloaded - Quantity of effectively offloaded catch as determined by and quantity Difference between quantity declared and quantity determined if any in kg determined Difference between quantity deerared and quantity determined, if any in kg.
+32 Examination of Yes or No, depending on whether the logbooks were examined. documentation Free text for comments by the inspector(s).
+33 Compliance with applicable catch Yes or No , depending on whether the vessel's is compliant with relevant catch documentation schemes documentation Free text for comments by the inspector(s).
+24 scheme(s) Var ar Na depending on whether the versal is compliant with relevant cotch 54 applicable trade documentation schemes information scheme(s) Free text for comments by the inspector(s).
 35 Type of gear used Free text.
 Name (or description) of gear found onboard by the inspector(s).
 ISSCFG code (also known as FAO gear codes) may be used.
-36 Gear examined in Yes or no depending on whether the inspector(s) examined gear(s) following the accordance with paragraph e) of Annex 2 procedure established in Annex B. Free text for comments by the inspector(s).
+36 Gear examined in Yes or no depending on whether the inspector(s) examined gear(s) following the paragraph e) of Annex 2 Free text for comments by the inspector(s).
 37 Findings by inspector(s) Free text.
 Description of all relevant facts and findings as determined by the inspector(s) during the inspection.
-38 Apparent infringement(s) noted including reference to Free text.
-Description of violation(s) found as perceived by inspector(s).
-Clear mention of the relevant legal instrument relevant legal (e.g., Article 19 d) of the NEAFC Scheme of Control and Enforcement. instrument(s) (e.g., That is 17 a) of the High of belieffe of control and inforcement 39 Comments by the Free text.
-Any comments by the master regarding the development of the master inspection, the inspectors' findings or the 40 A ations to 1 infringements alleged.
-40 Action taken Free text.
-Description by the inspector(s) of all action taken as a follow-up to the inspection (e.g., catch apprehension, gear retention, legal prosecution, fine imposed).
-Date and signature of O the fisheries inspector(s) Date and signature of the captain By signing the report, the master acknowledges only receipt of his report copy.
-Such signature does not represent in any way an acceptance of guilt when aic captain apparent infringements were detected by inspector(s).
-L 1 1 11 0
+38 Apparent Even tout Dependention of violation (a) found as remained by the second of (a) including reference to mention of the relevant legal instrument relevant legal (e.g., Article 19 d) of the NEAFC Scheme of Control and Enforcement. instrument(s) 39 Comments by the Free text.
+Any comments by the master regarding the development of the master inspection, the inspectors' findings or the 40 Action taken Free text Description by the inspector(s) of all action taken as a follow-up to the 10 inspection (e.g., catch apprehension, gear retention, legal prosecution, fine imposed).
+Date and signature of the fisheries Date and signature of By signing the report, the master acknowledges only receipt of his report conv the captain Such signature does not represent in any way an acceptance of guilt when apparent infringements were detected by inspector(s).